cloudflare/cloudflare-docs-engine/src/content/platform/sites/start-from-existing.md

   This command creates a few things: `wrangler.toml` and a `workers-site` directory.

-2. Add your site's build directory to the `wrangler.toml`:
+2. Add your site’s build directory to the `wrangler.toml`:

   ```toml
   [site]